markus1978/xraw/README.md

 ```

 ## how does it work
 XRaw uses a library of "active" annotations.
 These allow you to specify the REST API very easily and generates all necessary wrapper code for you.
-You simply write annotated classes with fields that correspond to REST resources and their parameters (@Request), as well as their JSON response (@Response).
+You simply write annotated classes with fields that correspond to REST resources and their parameters (@Request), as well as their JSON responses (@Response).
 ```scala
 @Request(method=Verb.GET,
 	url="https://api.twitter.com/1.1/search/tweets.json",